promhippie/hcloud_exporter/docs/partials/envvars.md

 : Request timeout as duration, defaults to `10s`

 HCLOUD_EXPORTER_TOKEN
-: Access token for the HetznerCloud API
+: Access token for the Hetzner Cloud API

 HCLOUD_EXPORTER_COLLECTOR_FLOATING_IPS
 : Enable collector for floating IPs, defaults to `true`